eevalaiho/programming-exercise/documentation/installation.md

 1. Initialize application

-Running the init_app.py command will create a local database file in subdirectory ```data``` and append project modules subdirectory in python path.
+Running the init_app.py command will create a local database file in subdirectory ```data``` and append project path in python path.

         $ python3 init_app.py